watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-search/README.md

 ## Using this Starter Kit

 Once this starter kit is properly installed, you can issue a query to your bot and if there is no other action that you've configured that matched that query then it will generate search results for that query.

+Feel free to contribute to this starter kit, or add other starter kits by following these [contribution guidelines](../../docs/CONTRIBUTING.md).